 FIRO - THE BATTLE OF THE MOORS AND CHRISTIANS

-Firo - the battle of the Christians against the Moors - Usually the second Monday in May
+Firo - the battle of the Christians against the Moors - is ALWAYS the Monday after the second Sunday in May.

 It was the women that repelled the invaders and sent them either to an untimely end or back to sea – grateful to get on their ships and head out of town.
 We love the valiant women of Soller and every year two young women are elected to hold the office of 'Valiant Dones' for the year.

 The re-enactment is always held during the second weekend in May.
 In the afternoon the first landing by the pirates takes place on the beaches near the Marina.
 Dressed in the North African Moorish costumes of the period local men women and children, together with their swords and shotguns and faces painted black, arrive by boat to be met by the local townsfolk.
 They are dressed in traditional Majorcan costumes and carry stone catapults.
 The battle starts here and the tradition is for the Moors to shoot through the straw hats of the townsfolk.
 So, if you are wearing a sun hat be prepared for its demise!

 The battle then continues on the Repic beach before the grand march into town.
 When they are at the Monument restaurant, about a third of the way into town, the Valiant Women of the Tamany district come out to start the mother of all battles.
 The feckless pirates know when they have met their match and either run away or are taken prisoner and marched up to Soller for the final indignation.
 Soller square is ready for the final battle which will have you reaching for the earplugs.
 Shooting, fireworks and big crowds are the name of the game for about an hour and then the battle is won.
 The Moors and the Christians retire to the local bars to inspect their wounds and make plans to do it all again next year.